Lake Tahoe Basin Management Unit Overview

+The Lake Tahoe Basin Management Unit sits on the border of California and Nevada in the high Sierra Nevada.
+The area is very popular year-round as there are several ski resorts that draw in big crowds during the winter months.
 The Forest Service manages the Lake Tahoe Basin Management Unit as a unique national forest due to all of the special needs of the lake and surrounding areas.
 In many ways, the LTBMU can be described as a Restoration Forest, because of the strong ecosystem restoration roles.
 There are numerous opportunities for peak and lake hikes; the best hikes in Lake Tahoe Basin Management Unit are described below.
 The 165 mile Tahoe Rim Trail encompasses the entire area and makes for a tremendous thru hike for those that have the time and endurance.
-Official Website.

 |State||California / Nevada|

 HEY YOU, reading this page!
 Help me, help you – we make a small commission every time an item or piece of gear is purchased after clicking on the links on our GEAR RECOMMENDATIONS page.
 If you are in need of some new BOOTS, a new TENT or SLEEPING BAG, TREK POLES, etc. please consider buying after clicking on one of the links on our site!
 At no additional cost to you, it helps us keep posting more great hiking recommendations for our readers!
 Happy Hiking!

 Trailhead Traveler’s Recommended Best Hikes in Lake Tahoe Basin Management Unit

 (*** = best hikes in Lake Tahoe Basin Management Unit)

 Eagle Lake Trail*** (West Shore) – 1.9 miles out and back